 One can head about 3 minutes up canyon at this point to see the pool and a 10′ dryfall which blocks upstream progress.
 Turn around and head back down the canyon to continue.

 Not too far down canyon one is likely to start seeing water again.
 Then one will pass the only major side canyon branch on the left.
 I’ve read reports that there is a “climber’s route” which exits this way, but I have not explored the route.
 Continuing downstream one follows the twisting “subway”-like canyon where larger pools of water appear along with bunches of poison ivy which is extremely difficult to avoid.

 Soon the water will likely begin to disappear and you will find yourself above another major dryfall.
 To descend here you will need to climb up the bench on the left (southern side again) and then down the hill on the other side.
 This is what’s often referred to as “Poison Ivy Hill“.

 The top part of the hill is steep as it winds it way down down the jumble of rocks.
-Some have found this bit confusing in the past, but in 2015 the route was fairly easy to follow.
+Some have found this bit confusing in the past, but in 2015 and 2018 the route was fairly easy to follow.
 The lower part of the bypass descends the overgrowth on a muddy, slick path.
 Luckily there are enough exposed roots which provide hand-holds to get one down through the quagmire.

 On bottom there again is a lot of water and lush vegetation.
 True to its nickname, there is also a lot of poison ivy in the area.
 Take a moment and go upstream to see how progress up the main water course is stopped by a fall which creates a scenic grotto with a hanging arch.